(Photo © Ilya Popenko)

 2021 CURATORIAL PROJECTS:

-Inception of the new Public Digital Art Platform was brought forth by the ongoing global shifts and willingness to support contemporary art in its many iterations.
+Inception of the new Public Digital Art Fund was brought forth by the ongoing global shifts and willingness to support contemporary art in its many iterations.
 As a team we are looking forward to inviting various international and Russian video artists to expand on the meaning and outreach of contemporary digital art.
 By providing this innovative space we are hoping to extend a dialogue between artists and people on the streets; to show something new, but also to ask questions and to provide a new understanding of public art.
 Our vision is to select three diverse and novel video works based on a variety of themes thus choosing topics for discussion and attracting philosophers, writers, other artists, curators and representatives of the Russian and Western art space to elucidate on them.

 As March is globally recognized as a Women’s month for the March launch of the platform we focused on with three women artists.
 Italy/LA-based Masha Rudenko, New York-based Renana Neuman and Berlin-based Eli Cortiñas all present women as central characters of their artistic explorations.
 If Rudenko explores the ways of perceptions she brings in a woman who adheres to the archetype – she is gentle, serene and closely connected to the rhymes of nature.
 In Renana Neuman’s video a statue contemplates its life choices and its possible futures, daydreaming of other places.
 Temporarily Removed addresses the many processes of dislocating and enframing inherent to the construction of any collection.
 Women who are displayed are always chosen based on the fashion of the day.
 Eli Conrtiñas’ video looks at the place of an individual within a society, a woman wearing a bear mask tries to find her place in the city and outside of it.